apache/sling-whiteboard/aries-jax-rs-whiteboard/README.md

 at http://localhost:8080/system/console first.

-http://localhost:8080/api/jaxrs/test/testing.this (for example) should then address the JAX-RS [`TestService`](./src/main/java/org/apache/sling/jaxrs/TestService.java) resource, while http://localhost:8080/api/sling.json is served by Sling as usual.
+http://localhost:8080/api/jaxrs/test/testing.this (for example) should then address the JAX-RS [`TestService`](./src/main/java/org/apache/sling/jaxrs/TestService.java) resource.

+The corresponding OpenAPI JSON document is available at http://localhost:8080/api/openapi/openapi.json

+All other URLs outside of `/api/jaxrs` and `/api/openapi`, like http://localhost:8080/api/sling.json are served by Sling as usual.

 A POST can increment the test counter, such as: